Skip to content

 2.3 Instructions

-In order to complete the work for this Unit you will can download and install the free Concept Mapping software or use some other preferred method such as preferred.
+In order to complete the work for this Unit you can either download and install the free Concept Mapping software or use some other preferred method such as paper and coloured pens.
+You will need to email your maps to your tutor so hand drawn maps will need to be digitised.
 The cmap software can be found by clicking on the following link…

 CMAP Software